aics-int/celigo_pipeline_automation_paper/README.md

 4. **Install make**  `celigo_pipeline_automation_paper` uses a Makefile to organize its dependencies and development tools.
 [How to install make.](https://sp21.datastructur.es/materials/guides/make-install.html)

 ## Package Installation
 Once the [Initial Setup](#initial-setup) is complete, navigate to your cloned repository from the command line.
 Next, you need to build the virtual environment used for running this package.
-This is done using the Makefile and can be done using the following commands:
+This is done using the Makefile and can be done with the following commands:

     basic usage: `make install`
     development usage: make `make install-dev`